Chronic Pericarditis

 VIEW PROFESSIONAL VERSION

-Chronic pericarditis is inflammation of the pericardium (the flexible two-layered sac that envelops the heart) that begins gradually, is long-lasting, and results in fluid accumulation in the pericardial space or thickening of the pericardium.
+Chronic pericarditis is inflammation of the pericardium (the flexible 2-layered sac that envelops the heart) that begins gradually, is long-lasting, and results in fluid accumulation in the pericardial space or thickening of the pericardium.

 • Symptoms may include shortness of breath, coughing, and fatigue.